Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-o7yp11NU3bQ.md

 ### Transcript

-> uh any optimizations in the future we optimize pretty much every single update uh there's always optimizations so yep
+> any optimizations in the future we optimize pretty much every single update, there's always optimizations so yep